Shival-Gupta/resume/README.md

 ## Additional Details

-- Ranked 17th among 500 entries in a college-level CTF event organized by Linux Club VITC.
+- Ranked 17th among 500 entries in a college-level CTF event "PASSWORD" organized by Linux Club VITC.
-- Participated in workshops on App and Web development by Android club VITC.
+- Participated in workshops on App and Web development conducted by Android club VITC.